ngl16647/strohhalm-kleiderausgabe/backend/README_en.md

 sqlite3 data.db
 ```

-You can backup data by copying the file `data.db`.
+You can backup your data by copying the file `data.db`.